salcido/discogs-enhancer/readme.md

 ## Build The Extension

 Since changes have been made to `webpack`, the extension will need to be rebuilt by running `npm run build`.
-This will create a fresh version of the extension with the new feature assets.
 Once the build is finished, load the extension in Chrome by going to `chrome://extensions`.
 Make sure `Developer Mode` is checked, then click 'Load unpacked' and choose the newly exported `dist` folder.
 You should now be able to enable the feature from the popup menu.

 ***